Renunciation of U.S. citizenship must

 You must bring the original copies of each required document to your appointment.

-Second Interview: On the day of your appointment, you will meet with a Consular Officer and be given another opportunity to review the Statement of Understanding prior to taking the Oath of Renunciation.
+On the day of your second appointment, you will meet with a Consular Officer and be given another opportunity to review the Statement of Understanding prior to taking the Oath of Renunciation.
 Your completed packet will be returned to the Department of State for review and approval.
 If approved, the date of expatriation will be determined based on individual circumstances.
 In straightforward renunciation cases the date of expatriation will be retroactive to the date that the Oath of Renunciation was administered.
 It is important to note that this process may take several months to complete.